22 Dec All Eyes on Tahoe’s Echo Summit

 Boston adds, “The pit itself was near the finish line, but you came out of the forest down this strip of track and into the long jump pit.
 That was just so neat.
 I have shown photos of it to athletes of this current generation and they couldn’t believe it.
 They say, ‘Where is that?
 I’d love to train there.’”

-Bob Beamon crushed the long jump record in Mexico City, photo courtesy International Olympic Committee
+Bob Beamon with a record leap in Mexico City, photo courtesy International Olympic Committee

 Center of Attention